rokath/tcobs/docs/TCOBS2Specification.md

 * T stands originally for **T**rice because the initial idea to develop it came from thoughts how to reduce the binary [trice](https://github.com/rokath/trice) data together with framing.
   * T symbols also the joining of the 2 orthogonal tasks compression and framing.
   * Additionally the usage of ternary and quaternary numbers is reflected in the letter T.
-* TCOBS2 is a better approach for TCOBS, suited also when long sequences of equal characters occur in the data stream.
+* TCOBS v2 is a better approach for TCOBS v1, suited also when long sequences of equal characters occur in the data stream.
-* TCOBS2 is planned to replace TCOBS under the name TCOBS.
+* TCOBS v2 is planned to replace TCOBS v1 under the name TCOBS.
+  * TCOBS v1 stays available: The code is simpler and therefore smaller.
+The compression is probably a bit better with TCOBS v2.
 * About the data is assumed, that 00-bytes and FF-bytes occur a bit more often than other bytes.
 * The aim concerning the compression is more to get a reasonable data reduction in a cheap way concerning minimal computing effort, than reducing to an absolute minimum.
 The method shown here simply counts repeated bytes and transforms them into shorter sequences.
 It works well also on very short messages, like 4 bytes and on very long buffers.
 The compressed buffer contains no 00-bytes anymore what is the aim of COBS.
 In the worst case, if no repeated bytes occur at all, the encoded data can be about 3% longer (1 byte per each 31 input bytes).
 * To understand the encoding principle the used numbers system is explained first.